mosip/mosip-automation-tests/README.md

 ## Build and run
-### To build End to End Automation Project Sequence:
+### To build end to end automation
 * Authentication Demo Service `mvn clean install`
 * Automation Tests `mvn clean install`
 * Acceptance Tests(location: mosip-automation-tests\mosip-acceptance-tests\ivv-orchestrator) `mvn clean install`
     - After Successful build will get the jar (ivv-orchestrator-0.1.1-SNAPSHOT-jar-with-dependencies.jar)

-### To build Packet Utility Project Sequence:
+### To build Packet Utility
 * Mosip Test Data Provider `mvn clean install`
 * Mosip-Packet-Creator `mvn clean install`
     - After successful build will get the jar (mosip-packet-creator-0.0.1-SNAPSHOT.jar)
-    - Packet Utility is used to create and uploads the packet which is used by the e2e automation.
+    - Packet Utility is used to create and uploads the packet which is used by the e2e automation

 ## Configuration - Packet Utility